 Duralux offers some camo paints as well as the high gloss marine enamel option.
-For use on aluminum the Duralux Zinkromate Primer is recommended and for use on wood the Duralux Yacht Primer is recommended for best adhesion.
+For use on aluminum and wood, a primer is recommended for the best adhesion.

 The best available boat paint for the topside with the best finish is Awlgrip, most expensive but best results and loved by customers.
 Some of the Awlgrip paints can be brushed or rolled but others must be sprayed.
 Awlgrip marine paint also requires a little more “do it yourself savvy” to apply these paints, and require the correct activators and reducers when applying.
 The manufacturer of Awlgrip recommends it for use only above the waterline and by professionals.

 Your topside boat paint choice depends on your budget, the durability needed and the amount of time you want to spend on your boat paint application.

 Most of the paints above do exceptionally well with brush and roller application.
 Be sure to choose a solvent-resistant, high density closed cell size foam roller.
 This minimizes the formation of bubbles in the surface that can happen iwth mohair or large cell foam rollers.
 These paints typically do better with thinner application and more coats may be needed.
 Using this method is commonly referred to as the roll and tip method and works well when two painters work side by side.

 When applying by brush use the largest brush that is practical for your job.
 Long flexible bristles are best for gloss paints and holding the brush at a 45 degree angle minimizes brush marks with an even spread.
 A disposible foam brush is favored for small touch-up jobs.